Congruence for lattice path models with filter restrictions and long steps: Counting Paths

 is true.
-Need to prove this statement for $n+1$.
+We need to prove this statement for $n+1$.
 It is sufficient to compare coefficients in (\ref{qq1}) and (\ref{f1}) near $F^{(N)}_{M+2nl}$ and $F^{(N)}_{-2lk+M-2(n+1)l}$.
-We will focus on term $F^{(N)}_{M+2nl}$, the rest can be done in a similar fashion.
-From the structure of $M^{k}_{(M,N)}$, given by Theorem \ref{mainps} and depicted in Figure \ref{U5}, we will have two cases: $n+1$ is odd and $n+1$ is even. \\ For the case of odd $n+1$ the last term in (\ref{f1}) is associated to $P_j(\frac{n}{2})$, for the case of even $n$ it will be $Q_j(\frac{n+1}{2})$.
-We will focus on the case of odd $n+1$, the other case can be proven in a similar manner.
+We focus on the term $F^{(N)}_{M+2nl}$, the rest can be performed in a similar fashion.
+From the structure of $M^{k}_{(M,N)}$, given by Theorem \ref{mainps} and depicted in Figure \ref{U5}, we have two cases: $n+1$ is odd and $n+1$ is even.

+For the case of odd $n+1$ the last term in (\ref{f1}) is associated with $P_j(\frac{n}{2})$, for the case of even $n$ it is $Q_j(\frac{n+1}{2})$.
+We focus on the case of odd $n+1$, the other case can be proven in a similar manner.
 So, the proof boils down to a combinatorial identity

-From comparing coefficients near $F^{(N)}_{M+2(n-2)l}$ in the inductive supposition (\ref{iind2}), we know that
+{From} comparing coefficients near $F^{(N)}_{M+2(n-2)l}$ in the inductive supposition (\ref{iind2}), we know that

 is true.
 Take into account, that